-We’ve had this dish at least three or four times now, and it never fails to disappoint.
+We’ve had this dish at least three or four times now, and it has yet to disappoint.
 Clearly, I thought I would enjoy this, but I was surprised at how delicious it was given its simplicity and relatively short list of ingredients.
 Tom asked if this was an America’s Test Kitchen recipe after eating it because “they always nail it.”
 Ian, true to form in this household, has started putting together two-word phrases that are largely about food.
 So the last time we had this, I got to hear “more pasta?” about a million times.

 I add a higher broth to water ratio than the recipe (and have gone even higher than what I’ve listed below) but I do love salt.
 If you are more sensitive to it, you may want to stick with the original, which is 3 cups broth and 1.5 water.
 The prosciutto and capers obviously add a saltiness to the dish, too.
 The lemon juice and zest, though, really brighten this dish up.